davidackerman/EM_aligner/doc/doc_fine.md

 nfirst= 1;
 nlast = 10;

-%%%% define collection of point-matches that will be aggregated for the solve clear pm;ix = 1;
+%%%% define collection of point-matches that will be aggregated for the solve.

+clear pm;ix = 1;
 %
 pm(ix).server = 'http://10.40.3.162:8080/render-ws/v1';